anima-wg/brski-cloud/anima-brski-cloud.md

 ~~~
 {: #arch-two title="Architecture: Bootstrap via Cloud Registrar and Owner EST Service"}

-As depicted in {{arch-one}} and {{arch-two}}, there are a number of parties involved in the process.
-The Manufacturer, or Original Equipment Manufacturer (OEM) builds the device, but also is expected to run the MASA, or arrange for it to exist.
+It is also possible that the Cloud Registrar MAY redirect the Pledge to another Cloud Registrar operated by a VAR, with that VAR's Cloud Registrar then redirecting the Pledge to the Owner Registrar.
+This scenario is discussed further in {{multiplehttpredirects}} and {{<considerationsfor-http-redirect}}.

+The mechanisms and protocols by which the Registrar or EST service interacts with the CA are transparent to the Pledge and are outside the scope of this document.

-The interaction between the Cloud Registrar and the MASA is described by {{BRSKI, Section 5.4}}.
+The architectures show the Cloud Registrar and MASA as being logically separate entities.

-In {{arch-one}} the two signatures that the Pledge and the Owner Registrar place on the Voucher Request (VR) are shown as `VR-sign(N)` and `sign(VR-sign(N))`
-This is as described in {{BRSKI, Section 3}}.
-There are also signatures from Pledge to Cloud Registrar and to MASA in {{arch-two}}, but they are omitted as they would make the diagram too busy.
+The two functions could of course be integrated into a single entity.

+In the two use cases, there are different mechanisms for a Cloud Registrar to handle voucher requests.

+It can redirect the request to the Owner Registrar for handling, or it can return a voucher
+that includes an "est-domain" attribute that points to the Owner EST Service.
+When returning a voucher, additional bootstrapping information is embedded in the voucher.
+Both mechanisms are described in detail later in this document.

 The network operator or enterprise is the intended owner of the new device: the Pledge.
 This could be the enterprise itself, or in many cases there is some outsourced IT department that might be involved.